EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Related Works

-\textbf{Referring Image Segmentation.} Referring image segmentation aims at segmenting a specific region in an image by comprehending a given natural language expression \cite{hu2016segmentation}.
-This task is fundamental and challenging, requiring a deep understanding of both vision and language.
-It has the potential to be applied in a wide range of domains, such as interactive image editing and human-object interaction.
-Early works \cite{li2018referring,liu2017recurrent} first extracted vision and language features by CNN and LSTM respectively, and then directly concatenated vision and language features to obtain final segmentation results.
-Multi-task collaborative network \cite{luo2020multi} achieves joint learning of referring expression comprehension and segmentation.
+Although simple and effective, early frameworks based on CNN and LSTM models have notable limitations in handling complex language expressions.
+When encoding language descriptions sequentially, these methods overlook the varying dependencies and importance of different sentence components.
+This can lead to a biased understanding, as irrelevant or less important words may introduce noise and confuse the model.
+Furthermore, due to the local receptive fields of CNNs and the sequential processing nature of LSTMs, these algorithms often struggle to capture global contextual information, leading to an incomplete understanding of the overall target.
+This limitation becomes evident in their inability to fully grasp the surrounding environment of the target, which may result in unclear object boundaries or missed key details in segmentation results.

 As the attention mechanism and transformer arouse more and more interest, a series of works are proposed to adopt the attention mechanism to fuse the vision and language features.
-For example, VLT \cite{ding2021vision} employs a transformer to build a network with an encoder-decoder attention mechanism for enhancing the global context information LAVT \cite{yang2022lavt} conducts multi-modal fusion at intermediate levels of the transformer-based network.
-However, most of the previous work focuses on how to improve cross-modal feature fusion effectively, without fully exploiting the potential of the fused vision-language features.
+For example, In CMSA~\cite{ye2019cross}, a cross-modality self-attention module is employed to build long-range dependency between two modalities.
+VLT~\cite{ding2021vision} employs a transformer to build a network with an encoder-decoder attention mechanism for enhancing the global context information.
+LAVT~\cite{yang2022lavt} conducts multi-modal fusion at intermediate levels of the transformer-based network.
+CRIS~\cite{wang2022cris} leverages pre-trained CLIP~\cite{wang2022clip} and transformer decoder to transfer the CLIP's knowledge from text-to-image matching to text-to-pixel matching. $\mathbf{M^3}$AII~\cite{liu2023multi} utilizes Multi-Modal Mutual Attention to effectively fuse information from the two input modalities.
+In order to avoid abundant vision features, FCNet~\cite{yan2024fuse} employs cross-modal attention to capture the vision emphasis features and feed these features into a transformer to facilitate key information propagation.
+CRFormer~\cite{Yan_2024} proposes a calibration transformer decoder that can iteratively calibrate the language features to help deep vision-language integration.
+RefSegformer~\cite{wu2023towards} introduces a novel task where the described objects may not be present in the image.
+However, previous work focuses on how to improve cross-modal feature fusion effectively, without fully exploiting the potential of the fused vision-language features.
 Moreover, they use the fixed convolution kernel which only implicitly aligns the vision and language features, resulting in a suboptimal text-to-pixel fine-grained correlation.
+On the contrary, our proposed method effectively utilizes the fused features to generate dynamic convolutional kernels to facilitate explicit vision-language alignment.